Reds vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Los Angeles Dodgers and Mookie Betts will take on the Cincinnati Reds and Spencer Steer on Tuesday at 7:10 PM ET, in the first of a three-game series at Great American Ball Park.
+Mookie Betts and the Los Angeles Dodgers take on Jonathan India and the Cincinnati Reds on Wednesday at 7:10 PM ET, in the second of a three-game series at Great American Ball Park.

-The Dodgers are favored in this one, at -190, while the underdog Reds have +155 odds to upset.
-The total is 10 runs for this game.
+The Dodgers are favored in this one, at -165, while the underdog Reds have +140 odds to play spoiler.
+The total is 11 runs for the game.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.